We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Once you have selected your broker, you need to deposit funds into your account before you can begin to trade.
 S&P 500 brokers will offer different payment options.
 Instant processing and flexible limits should be top of your list.
 A low minimum deposit requirement should also be a key point to look out for, particularly if you are new to the index.

 Recognized methods include VISA & Mastercard debit/credit cards, PayPal, and Skrill.
-Even cryptocurrency is being accepted as tender.
+Even cryptocurrency is being accepted as tender at some brokers.

 Do Your Research